mcspr/rpnlib/README.md

 ## RPN

-First you should familiarize yourself with RPN calculation.
+First, you should familiarize yourself with RPN calculation.
 [Reverse Polish notation (RPN)](https://en.wikipedia.org/wiki/Reverse_Polish_notation), also known as Polish postfix notation or simply postfix notation, is a mathematical notation in which operators follow their operands, in contrast to Polish notation (PN), in which operators precede their operands.
 It does not need any parentheses as long as each operator has a fixed number of operands.
 The description "Polish" refers to the nationality of logician Jan Łukasiewicz, who invented Polish notation in 1924.

 A simple calculation in infix notation might look like this: